How To Print Quality Photos At Home

 How Good Are Phone Cameras Now?

-Generally speaking in most conditions the sensor in a flagship phone camera exceeds the performance of a 15 year old DSLR and may match the performance of a 10 year old DSLR.
+Generally speaking in daylight conditions the sensor in a flagship phone camera exceeds the performance of a 15 year old DSLR and may match the performance of a 10 year old DSLR.
 In all but very dark indoor conditions your phone is perfectly capable of producing printable shots.

 This is really amazing, because the phone sensor is just 1/40th of the size of a DSLR sensor.